alters-mit/pincushion/README.md

 [^1]: We need to resample deformable meshes per-frame because the points need to move.

-[^2]: See benchmarks!
-Points code also be resampled with a compute shader but it's *very* fast as-is.
-I haven't benchmarked compute shader resampling yet but my guess is that the overhead dispatching the shader to and from the CPU might make it slower than the Rust implementation.
+[^2]: Pincushion samples the indices of the triangles exactly once on the CPU and then per-frame on the GPU samples points from the vertices at those indices.

 [^3]: You will need to do this for each platform you intend to develop on.
 Rust cannot cross-compile like Unity can.